The Misconceptions That Define Modeling—and the Truth Behind Them

-If there’s one thing I’ve learned in over two decades of building agencies, placing models globally, and mentoring new faces, it’s this: the modeling industry is full of misconceptions.
+If there’s one thing I’ve learned in over two decades of building agencies, placing models globally, and mentoring new faces, it’s this: the modeling industry is defined as much by myth as it is by reality.

 It’s time to set the record straight.